ekylibre/ekylibre/docker/README.md

-# How to use docker-compose
+# How to use Ekylibre docker-compose

-Build the necessary docker images (this will take a long time the first time):

-    docker-compose build

-You can now launch the stack:

-    docker-compose up
+run `docker-compose up` # This should take a long time at first. run `sudo sh -c "echo '127.0.0.1  default.ekylibre.lan' >>  /etc/hosts"` # Will create an alias for localhost This will build Ekylibre, it's lexicon and create a default tenant `default` Once your containers are up, you can log in to http://default.ekylibre.lan:3000